by Dr. C.H. Weaver M.D. 3/2022

 Patterns of Gene Expression

 For certain types of cancer, patterns of gene activity within the tumor provide information about how the cancer is likely to behave.
-The Oncotype DX® breast, prostate, and colon cancer tests, for example, assess the activity of several genes in a sample of tumor tissue and provide information about the likelihood of cancer recurrence or cancer aggressiveness.3,4,5 Cancers that have a higher likelihood of recurring (coming back) may require more-aggressive treatment than cancers with a low likelihood of recurring.
+The Oncotype DX® breast test for example, assess the activity of several genes in a sample of tumor tissue and provide information about the likelihood of cancer recurrence or cancer aggressiveness.3,4,5 Cancers that have a higher likelihood of recurring (coming back) may require more-aggressive treatment than cancers with a low likelihood of recurring.

 Other Features of the Cancer